Classical kemençe

 It was mainly used by Greek immigrants from Asia Minor and in classical Ottoman music.
-The instrument was also used earlier for popular music, such as early "Smyrna-Style" Rebetiko and played till nowadays.
+The instrument was also used earlier for popular music, such as early "Smyrna-Style" rebetiko and continues to be played in the present day.
 It has become the main bowed instrument of Ottoman classical music since the mid 19th century.

 Etymology

-The name Kemençe derives from the Persian Kamancheh, and means merely "small bow".
+The name kemençe derives from the Persian Kamancheh, and means merely "small bow".

 The name lyra derives from the name of the ancient Greek lyre and was used in medieval times, see Byzantine lyra.

 Playing

 It is played in the downright position, by resting it between both knees or on one knee when sitting.
 It is always played "braccio", that is, with the tuning head uppermost.
-The kemenche bow is called the yay (Yay) and the doksar (δοξάρι), the Turkish and Greek terms for bow respectively.
+The instrument's bow is called either yay (in Turkish) or doksar (δοξάρι) in Greek.

 The strings are stopped by touching them by the side with the nails, like for many folk fiddles from Southeastern Europe to the Indian sub-continent, including the Indian sarangi.